Skip to main content

 log_level”silent” | “error” | “warn” | “info” | “debug""info”The logging level.

-sampling_ratefloat1.0Override sampling rate (0.0 - 1.0) for recording.
-Takes precedence over TUSK_SAMPLING_RATE env var and config file.
+sampling_ratefloat1.0Override the base sampling rate (0.0 - 1.0) for recording.
+Takes precedence over TUSK_RECORDING_SAMPLING_RATE and config file base-rate settings.

 See also: Environment Variables guide for detailed information about environment variables.